CLeARoboticsLab/tsymRL/README.md

 the sample efficiency of reinforcement learning if the environment and reward structures are of an appropriate form for TSDA to be employed effectively.

-One hypothesis of particular note that we mention in our paper is that TSDA can lead agents to favor early exploitation over exploration in time symmetric environments, e.g., when important exploratory actions lie at the edge of the action space.
+One hypothesis of particular note is that TSDA can lead agents to favor early exploitation over exploration in time symmetric environments, e.g., when important exploratory actions lie at the edge of the action space.
 The two videos below depict the typical training progress in evaluation episodes with and without TSDA.